Saturday, August 18, 2007

 The writer, Michael Fry, has been syndicated since the early 80s with a number of different strips and panels.
 Though a far better writer than artist, he's had success in both jobs.
 Fry is now the writer of Over The Hedge, another successful venture that recently spawned a popular animated film.
 The superb art was by Guy Vasilovich, whose career has mostly been in the animation industry.
 You'll find an extensive list of credits for him over on imdb.

-When I Was Short started in December 1989 and ended on December 22 1991.
-The last few months of the strip were obviously done with the knowledge that the feature had been cancelled.
+When I Was Short started in December 1989 and ended on July 12 1992.
+The last months of the strip were obviously done with the knowledge that the feature had been cancelled.
 In an apparent cost- or time-saving move the strip's lettering was all typeset.
 First time I've seen that one...

 His other comic, Committed, did became an animated series, though, courtesy of Nelvana in Canada.